icopy-site/awesome/docs/awesome/awesome-rust.md

   * [Rust: Hack Without Fear!](https://www.youtube.com/watch?v=lO1z-7cuRYI) — Presented by [Nicholas Matsakis](https://github.com/nikomatsakis) @ C++Now 2018
 * Learning
   * [Programming Community Curated Resources for Learning Rust](https://hackr.io/tutorials/learn-rust) — A list of recommended resources voted by the programming community.
+  * [awesome-rust-mentors](https://rustbeginners.github.io/awesome-rust-mentors/) - A list of helpful Rust mentors willing to take mentees and eductate them about Rust and programming.
   * [exercism.io](https://exercism.io/tracks/rust) — programming exercises that help you learn new concepts in Rust.
   * [Idiomatic Rust](https://github.com/mre/idiomatic-rust) —  A peer-reviewed collection of articles/talks/repos which teach idiomatic Rust.
   * [Learning Rust With Entirely Too Many Linked Lists](http://cglab.ca/~abeinges/blah/too-many-lists/book/) — in-depth exploration of Rust's memory management rules, through implementing a few different types of list structures.
   * [Rust by Example](https://doc.rust-lang.org/rust-by-example/)
   * [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/) — A collection of simple examples that demonstrate good practices to accomplish common programming tasks, using the crates of the Rust ecosystem.
+  * [Rust for professionals](https://overexact.com/rust-for-professionals/) — A quick introduction to Rust for experienced software developers.
   * [Rust in Motion](https://www.manning.com/livevideo/rust-in-motion?a_aid=cnichols&a_bid=6a993c2e) — A video series by [Carol Nichols](https://github.com/carols10cents) and [Jake Goulding](https://github.com/shepmaster) (paid)
   * [rust-learning](https://github.com/ctjhoa/rust-learning) — A collection of useful resources to learn Rust
   * [Rustlings](https://github.com/rust-lang/rustlings) — small exercises to get you used to reading and writing Rust code